-Leiomyosarcoma is a rare type of soft tissue cancer.
-This cancer starts in cells that make up smooth muscle which can be found throughout the body.
-These muscles control involuntary movement of organs, blood vessels, and skin.
+Leiomyosarcoma is a rare soft tissue cancer.
+The cancer cells start and grow in smooth muscle.
+Smooth muscle is found throughout the body.
+These muscles help organs, blood vessels, and skin to function.

-Leiomyosarcoma can develop in any smooth muscle, but is most common in the muscle of the uterus, abdomen, and pelvis.
+Leiomyosarcoma can develop in any smooth muscle.
+It is most common in the muscle of the uterus, abdomen, and pelvis.

 |Female Reproductive System|